puterboy/HAOS-kiosk/README.md

 Launches X-Windows on local HAOS server followed by OpenBox window manager and Luakit browser.\
 Standard mouse and keyboard interactions should work automatically.
-Supports touchscreens (including onscreen keyboard) and rotation.
+Supports touchscreens (including onscreen keyboard) and screen rotation.

 You can press `ctl-R` at any time to refresh the browser.